holochain/holochain-proto/README.md

 4. ```hc gen chain```
 5. ```hc serve```

-Details of each of these steps are below...
+Instructions for each of these steps are below...

 ### 1. Initializing Holochain Service for the First Time
 The first time the holochain service is run, you need to create your default public/private keys, set up config files and directories, and set a default identity token for your participation on chains.
 As a general user, you should only need to do this once, but as a developer, you will need to do this if you remove your ```.holochain``` directory during testing and such.